-In accordance with Government policy, the Landfill Tax Escalator continues to rise at a rate of £8 per tonne per annum resulting in an additional charge from the landfill operators to arc21 of a sum in the region of £2.2 million, which is then passed on to participant Councils.
-The landfill tax rate for the 2011/12 year was £56 per tonne.
+In accordance with Government policy, the Landfill Tax Escalator continues to rise at a rate of £8 per tonne per annum resulting in an additional charge from the landfill operators to arc21 of a sum in the region of £1.2 million, which is then passed on to participant Councils.
+The landfill tax rate for the 2012/13 year was £64 per tonne and is increasing to £72 per tonne in the 2013/14 year.

 This cost has a significant financial impact on Councils and the Landfill Tax Escalator provides a strong economic incentive for landfill diversion.
 Substantial savings are generated to participant Councils through diversion to the Materials Recovery Facility, Bring Service and Organic Waste contracts.
-In 2011/12 just over 131,000 tonnes of materials were delivered to these three contracts resulting in a saving on Landfill Tax in the region of £7m.
+In 2012/13 around 124,000 tonnes of materials were delivered to these three contracts resulting in a saving on Landfill Tax in the region of £8m.

-With the Landfill Tax rate per tonne increasing by a further 14%, from £56 to £64, in the 2012/13 year, the savings of landfill diversion activities continue to be substantial, estimated in excess of £7m, thus demonstrating the significant impact to the ratepayer of the waste treatment services contracts of arc21.
+With the Landfill Tax rate per tonne increasing by a further 14%, from £64 to £72, in the 2013/14 year, the savings of landfill diversion activities continue to be substantial, estimated at £9m, thus demonstrating the significant impact to the ratepayer of the non landfill waste treatment contracts of arc21.

-A close watch is kept on the Treasury plans for the Landfill Tax Escalator and the recent Budget made no provision to increase the escalator beyond 2015 when the cumulative Landfill Tax will reach £80 per tonne.
-However, given the current recessionary condition of the economy, any announcements by the Government of further increases to the escalator are probably being delayed until closer to 2015.
+The Treasury plans for the Landfill Tax Escalator continues to be closely monitored and the recent Budget made no provision to increase the escalator beyond 2015 when the cumulative Landfill Tax will reach £80 per tonne.